MicrosoftDocs/architecture-center/docs/guide/iot/azure-iot-migration-best-practices.md

   It's essential to understand the business, technical requirements and needs, performance, long-term growth, and important factors of your operation.
 This knowledge helps establish the minimum base of requirements for your platform.
 We recommend that you use the [Well-Architected Framework for IoT](/azure/architecture/framework/iot/iot-overview) to understand the best practices when designing a solution.

-- Enumerate and obtain key information about your IoT solution
+- Obtain key information about your IoT solution

   Be clear about the requirements of your IoT solution.
 Requirements include device configuration, networks, security requirements, applications, and their dependencies.
 This information helps you analyze which components in the Azure cloud allow you to build your IoT platform in the most transparent way, addressing current requirements and future needs.